AdobeDocs/commerce-frontend-core/src/pages/guide/templates/sample.md

 ## Sample template customization: changing a layout of the mini shopping cart

-In the Magento basic Blank theme, in the mini shopping cart, products are listed under the **Go to Checkout** button, like following:
+In the basic Blank theme, in the mini shopping cart, products are listed under the **Go to Checkout** button, like following:

 ![An image of a mini shopping cart where products are listed under the Go to Checkout button](../../_images/frontend/inherit_mini121.png)